wurthless-elektroniks/smc360/docs/resetwatchdog.md

 - Raise the RRoD and give up.

 ### State 10: Wait for reset sequence to finish

 - Wait until the main reset sequence completes, then go to state 0.

+## Trinity

+Simplified again.
+The Trinity SMC code retains compatibility with XSB, so some XSB-specific stuff is still checked during this procedure, but in practice it's never used because Trinity uses PSB exclusively.

+### State 0: Reset SMC config to defaults and request SFCX to load the config from flash

+- Clear any RRoD requested from IPC.
+- If the IPC requested a reboot, then ask the reset statemachine to reboot everything, and go to state 8.
+- If the system is starting from a cold boot, reset SMC config to defaults and read the SMC config page from flash (but don't process it yet), set CPU powergood and go to state 1.

+### State 1: Parse SMC config

+- Parse the SMC config from the flash page we loaded earlier.
+If there was a problem loading it, then fall back on defaults, and, if the SMC is not in development mode, set the "SMC config load error" flag that will be sent when the CPU runs GetPowerUpCause.
+- Set southbridge powergood signal.
+- Write some XSB magic SFR (SFR 0FCh), then kill a ton of cycles by writing that value to EXTMEM.
+  Trinity always shipped with a PSB, so the code always writes 0x43.
+- Proceed to state 2.

+### State 2: GPU_RESET_DONE should be low

+- Check GPU_RESET_DONE.
+If it's stuck high, queue RRoD 0020 and immediately run the error handling case.
+- De-assert /GPU_RST_N, set the shared timer cell to 2 (2*20=40 ms) then go to state 3.

+### State 3: GPU_RESET_DONE should be high

+- Tick down the shared timer cell until it reaches 0.
+- Check GPU_RESET_DONE.
+If it's stuck low, queue RRoD 0020 and immediately run the error handling case.
+- De-assert /SB_RST_N.
+- Set shared timer cell to 5 (5*20=100 ms) and go to state 4.

+### State 4: PCIe link must be established in 100 ms

+- Check PCIe status; if there is a link issue, tick the shared timer cell down, and if that timer expires, queue RRoD 0021 and immediately run the error handling case.
+- Otherwise, the PCIe link is up.
+Set the "CPU running flag", set SFRs 097h/0A9h/0DFh to zero, and de-assert /CPU_RST_N.
+- Go to state 5.

+### State 5: Check XSB/PSB flag

+- Read a flag that depends on which southbridge revision the code's running on.
+For PSB, check 097h.0.
+  For XSB, check 0DFh.2.
+- If the flag we read was set, load the shared timer cell with 0x82 (130*20=2600ms, GetPowerUpCause timeout part 1), and go to state 6.
+- If the flag was not set, there's a problem, but unlike on Jasper, we fail immediately.
+Queue RRoD 0032 and run the error handling case.

+### State 6: GetPowerUpCause timeout part 1

+- If GetPowerUpCause arrived from IPC, shut the statemachine off as there's nothing more to do.
+- If we got a RRoD from the IPC (probably hwinit failed), go to the error handling case immediately.
+- Tick the shared timer cell down, and if it expires, reload the timer (0x82 again, 2600ms more) and go to state 7.

+### State 7: GetPowerUpCause timeout part 2

+- If GetPowerUpCause arrived from IPC, shut the statemachine off as there's nothing more to do.
+- If we got a RRoD from the IPC (probably hwinit failed), go to the error handling case immediately.
+- Tick the shared timer cell down, and if it expires, queue RRoD 0022 and run the error handling case.

+### State 8: Wait for reset sequence to finish

+- Wait until the main reset sequence completes, then go to state 0.